unepwcmc/ProtectedPlanet/docs/servers.md

 The only requirement to use Ansible is that you [install the Ansible binary](http://docs.ansible.com/intro_installation.html).
-Once installed, you can add your machine(s) to `config/deploy/ansible/hosts` and run:
+Once installed, you can add your machine(s) to the host inventory files (`config/deploy/ansible/inventories/production` and `config/deploy/ansible/inventories/staging`) and run:

 ```
 cd config/deploy/ansible